John William Kelley: Annette Thur

 Annette Kulovitz, who went by her stepfather's name of Thur, was a 16-year-old who lived with her boyfriend and his family in Ben Lomond.
 Although smart and friendly, she had a history of running away and avoided returning to her parents, who had opted to relocate to Fort Wayne, Indiana because of cheaper living costs.
 However, Annette decided to stay at Ben Lomond.
 On December 6, 1986, after attending a party in Boulder Creek, Thur wanted to hitchhike her way back home, and was picked up by Kelley early in the morning.
 Kelley then drove her to his house in Ben Lomond, where he raped, sodomized and finally strangled the girl to death.
-In order to get rid of the body, he dumped it on an embankment along the Skyline Boulevard, where it was soon found by a tourist admiring the scenery.
+In order to get rid of her body, he dumped her on an embankment along the Skyline Boulevard, where her corpse was soon found by a tourist admiring the scenery.

-Initially, the police considered that she had died from a drug overdose, and that her friends had discarded her body to avoid getting into trouble, but that theory was later ruled out.
+Initially, the police considered that Annette Kulovitz had died from a drug overdose, and that her friends had discarded her body to avoid getting into trouble.
+That theory was later ruled out.
 However, with a lack of viable suspects, the case went cold.

 Douglas and Rozina Anderson

 On August 14, 1988, married couple Douglas Neal Anderson, 26, and his wife, Rozina Anne, 31, left their home in Lake Oswego, Oregon to camp out in northern California.
 They were camping at the Jedediah Smith Redwoods State Park, when Kelley came across the couple.
 Kelley began banging on their parked van, trying to get the couple to exit the vehicle.
-When the couple opened the doors to try to reason with Kelley, he forced Douglas to strip naked, and shot him 3 times.
+When the couple opened the doors to try to reason with Kelley, he forced Douglas to strip naked, and shot him three times.
 Kelley then forced Rozina to undress, raped her, then shot and killed her before fleeing.
-Not long after, a tourist noticed that the couple's black cocker spaniel was tied up outside the van, and after deciding to check on it, found that the vehicle had been riddled with bullet holes and a foul odor came from it.
+Not long after, a tourist noticed that the couple's black Cocker Spaniel was tied up outside the van, and after deciding to check on it, found that the vehicle had been riddled with bullet holes and a foul odor came from it.

 Like the Thur case, the double murder went cold quickly, as robbery was disregarded as a motive and no suspects emerged.
 The killing shocked the small community, which had a low homicide rate.